selkies-project/docker-nvidia-glx-desktop/README.md

 # docker-nvidia-glx-desktop

 KDE Plasma Desktop container designed for Kubernetes supporting OpenGL GLX and Vulkan for NVIDIA GPUs with WebRTC and HTML5, providing an open-source remote cloud graphics or game streaming platform.
-Spawns its own fully isolated X Server instead of using the host X server, not requiring `/tmp/.X11-unix` host sockets or host configuration.
+Spawns its own fully isolated X Server instead of using the host X Server, not requiring `/tmp/.X11-unix` host sockets or host configuration.

 Use [docker-nvidia-egl-desktop](https://github.com/selkies-project/docker-nvidia-egl-desktop) for a KDE Plasma Desktop container which directly accesses NVIDIA (and unofficially Intel and AMD) GPUs without using an X11 Server, supports sharing a GPU with many containers, and automatically falling back to software acceleration in the absence of GPUs (but with limited graphics performance).